HomeFeaturesThe challenges of Underwater Electronics

 The challenges of Underwater Electronics

 Underwater electronics are electronic devices that can operate in the ocean and resist water penetration or tampering.
-These devices are often used in underwater navigation, positioning and communication systems for recreational or professional use.
+Engineers and operators often use these underwater electronic devices in navigation, positioning, and communication systems for recreational or professional activities below the surface.

-To address these issues, a series of new packaging technologies and materials have been developed.
-These technologies are based on organic potting compounds and are designed to withstand permanent media exposure in seawater at a depth of up to 50 meters.
+To address these issues, researchers have developed a series of new packaging technologies and materials.
+These technologies use organic potting compounds and withstand permanent exposure to seawater at depths of up to 50 meters.
+These packaging innovations have greatly benefited underwater electronics, allowing longer use in harsh conditions.

 Optical Wireless Communication: A New Way to Communicate Underwater

 Underwater optical wireless communication is a relatively new technology that enables high data rates and moderate distances communication in undersea environments using laser beams of light.
-This type of communication could be ideal for a variety of application such as real-time video transmission or control of remotely operated vehicles.
+This type of communication could be ideal for a variety of applications such as real-time video transmission or control of remotely operated vehicles.
+By combining optical technologies with underwater electronics, researchers greatly enhance communication capabilities.

 RELATED ARTICLES